UkraineCyberArmy/resistance/readMe.md

 It's time to get involved to cyber defense of our country (Ukraine).
-We also ask all pepole in the world to join us.
+We also ask all people in the world to join us.
 If Russian troops cross into Ukraine, all EU nations are in dangerous.
 Please help Ukrainian people.